 During the Medieval period when Christianity and the Church were significant social forces everyone had a home or “mother” church.
 This was usually the parish church where they and their forebears had been baptized and continued to attend mass.
 When workers had to move away in order to find gainful employment, Laetere Sunday was an annual opportunity to head home, celebrate mass in the mother church and enjoy a family reunion.
 And eat cake.
 Specifically Simnel Cake …

 Over time this became a day when apprentices, young men and women in domestic service were guaranteed a day off, a chance to travel home and see their mothers.
 A welcome punctuation of familial happiness in what could otherwise be a tough and unrelenting working year.

 With the decline in domestic service and an increasing appreciation for what mothers do, Mothering Sunday became less about far-flung children and more about mums.
-Today in an increasingly secular age when rose-coloured vestments are optional and no one has as yet created a simnel cake in cupcake form, it’s this day when mothers are lavished with cards, flowers and (ideally) a lot of love.
+Today in an increasingly secular age when rose-colored vestments are optional and no one has as yet created a Simnel cake in cupcake form, it’s this day when mothers are lavished with cards, flowers and (ideally) a lot of love.
 They’re a jolly hard working bunch and it’s rather great that they get some attention and spoiling.

 Not a bad denouement for a millennium’s-worth of tradition.
 So let’s raise a cup of tea to all the mothers out there.
 Mothers!
 We salute you!